convince-project/scan/scan_core/README.md

-# SCAN Promela
+# SCAN Core

-Promela parser for the SCAN model checker.
+Core library crate for the SCAN model checker.

 See [SCAN homepage](https://convince-project.github.io/scan/) for more information.